Sriracha-UI/sriracha/README.md

 ### Style Props and Maps

-Bushido-strap comes with some unique style props and maps that make laying out and editing you page very easily.
+Sriracha UI comes with some unique style props and maps that make laying out and editing you page very easily.

 Style props need to be given a value and the associated